Nature and living systems

 Our expertise in Nature and living systems is organized around four key areas: biodiversity, water, sustainable agriculture, and sustainable food production.

-Benjamin Lévêque is the contact for the Nature & Living Systems division.
+Guillaume Neveux is the contact for the Nature and living systems division.

 Since 2010, the International Year of Biodiversity – the outlet for raising awareness of issues related to mankind – biodiversity has evolved rapidly.
 If human activities benefit numerous aspects of biodiversity, they are also principal causes of its losses.
 All organizations interact with biodiversity.
 Easement appurtenant, removing natural resources, fragmentation of ecosystems… The links are of varying importance and varying directness.
 The challenge for every organization is to identify which specific biodiversity links (impacts, dependencies) should be integrated into its strategy.